 Today I am going to be vulnerable, open, raw.

 Today I will share with you why I do what I do.
-Why am I so passionate about empowering mothers to do their very best in how they take care of themselves, how they parent and how they show up in their marriages?
+Why am I so passionate about empowering girls, women, and mothers to do their very best in how they take care of their bodies, minds, and souls.

 Buckle up.
 It is going to be bumpy.

 I will start with a story.

 Today my eight-year-old daughter had an appointment with the dentist, she had a tiny cavity in between her teeth that needed to be filled.
 She loves to go to the dentist and she was ecstatic about being late for school!

 Her first dental appointment was at 3 years and I made sure she, and all my girls, have a positive experience at the dentist, which, fortunately, they do.
 They actually go to the dentist with excitement, it’s fun for them because they know that at the end of the treatment they will get a plastic bag and be allowed to fill it up all the way to the top with toys and dollar store items they are allowed to keep!
 Sweet!

 Last week we’ve had a dental cleaning appointment and the hygienist said she had a little cavity in between her teeth.
 I agreed to get it fixed and so we scheduled today’s date.
 What she also said was that my daughter will have to get a numbing shot done, which she had never done before.